Opening is anticipated for 1-2 PhD students in computational fluid

 CCNY is ranked among the top US universities for producing engineers, business

-executives, scientists (including 9 Nobel prize winners, Fields medallists, and
+executives, scientists (including 9 Nobel prize winners, 1 Fields medallist,

-If interested and for a full consideration, please apply at
+If interested and for a full consideration, please apply as soon as possible at

 The search will be going on until the position is filled.
 You are also welcome